jagsgill/IntroToCybersecurity/3-networking/notes.md

 When performing an IP broadcast, all applicable network switches will perform a MAC broadcast as well.

 Basic Process:
-- Note: All layer 2 devices maintain a cache of IP:MAC mappings in an ARP lookup table
+- Note: All layer 2 devices maintain a cache of IP:MAC mappings in an ARP Lookup Table

 ```
 if (cache has entry for IP:MAC of interest) {